Making the most of your conference experience

 • If you use social media, share your thoughts and engage with other attendees on Twitter by using the conference hashtag, #OSBACC.

 • Allow some time for rest and relaxation.
-The Student Achievement Fair, complete with student performance groups and artwork, is a great place to relax and learn about innovative programs at other school districts.
+The Student Achievement Fair, Art Show and Performance Showcase, complete with student performance groups and artwork, is a great place to relax and learn about innovative programs at other school districts.

 After the conference

-• Send out news releases discussing the sessions you attended or participated in (OSBA also sends fill-in-the-blank releases for post-conference use).
+• Send out news releases discussing the sessions you attended or participated in.
 For the most impact, include some personal impressions you had of the meeting in the form of a direct quote.

 • Make sure you report on the conference at your next board meeting or write a summary of the meeting for board members and administrators who did not attend.
 Make sure that reporters, editors and news directors from the local media get copies.